 Manuscripts of George Gissing

 There is a strong emphasis on rare or unique material, particularly in the range of ephemera and street literature available.
 There is also an emphasis on visual material.

 The documents are drawn from the holdings of the Lilly Library, the rare books, manuscripts, and special collections library of the Indiana University Libraries, Bloomington.

 Video-based instruction for business, creative and technology skills, free to MTSU students, faculty, and staff.
-Create a personal account using instructions at https://www.mtsu.edu/itd/lynda.php.
+Create a personal account and/or log in at https://www.mtsu.edu/itd/lynda.php.
 Provided by MTSU.